matthew-cheney/vocab-farming/README.md

 #Previously known as Book Metadata Study Guides

 ## Purpose
-This tool aims to help those learning English at a mid to advanced level enlarge their vocabulary.
+Vocab Farming aims to help those learning English at a mid to advanced level enlarge their vocabulary.
 It processes text, mainly from books, and returns study guides customized for each chapter.
 These study guides feature new words the learner might not know, as well as definitions for other potentially unfamiliar words.

 ## How to Use
-The tool is run from the driver file called <addr>ProcessBook.py</addr>
+Vocab Farming is run from the driver file called <addr>ProcessBook.py</addr>

 Before running the tool, the user must create the following file structure.
-Follow these steps.
-We will use Tom Sawyer as our example book and definitions as our language code.
+We will use the Wizard of Oz as our example book and es (Spanish) as our language code.

-In the same directory as <addr>ProcessBook.py</addr>, create a directory called Tom_Sawyer
+In the directory Projects, create a directory called Wizard_Of_Oz

-In the directory Tom_Sawyer, create a directory called chapters
+In the directory Wizard_Of_Oz, create a directory called chapters

 Place each chapter to be processed in the directory chapters.
 Each chapter must be in JSON format, with 3 entries: chapter_number, chapter_title, and body.
 The file names do not matter, but must have .txt extension.
+See below for tips on getting chapters into this format.
 Example:

 {
     "chapter_number": 2,